 A person becomes a General Member of the Association, and may exercise the privileges and rights of membership, upon their accepted enrolment to the University.

-A person is deemed to apply to become a General Member and to consent to becoming a member of the Association when they complete their enrolment form to be a student at the University unless they give written notice to the Association that they do not wish to be a General Member in the manner set out in the enrolment form (and/or accompanying information to the enrolment form) and on the Association’s website.
+A person is consenting to becoming a member of the Association when they complete their enrolment form to be a student at the University unless they give written notice to the Association that they do not wish to be a General Member in the manner set out in the enrolment form (and/or accompanying information to the enrolment form) and on the Association’s website.

 A person will remain a General Member for the full period of their enrolment at the University unless they give written notice to the Association that they no longer wish to be a General Member in the manner set out in the Association’s website or if they are expelled from membership in accordance with this Constitution.